-Our senior students access a range of nationally accredited Certificate I, II and III courses including construction, engineering, hospitality, aged care, sport and recreation, Electro technology; Tourism; Health Support services provided by TAFE North.
+Our Senior students access a range of nationally accredited Certificate I, II and III courses including Construction, Engineering.
+Hospitality, Aged Care, Sport and Recreation, Electro technology, Tourism and Health Support Services provided by TAFE North.

-Non certificate vocational courses including Building and Construction, Furnishing, Engineering & Manufacturing, Hospitality, Recreation, Early Childhood and Visual Arts in Practice are offered in the senior school.
+Non certificate vocational courses including Building and Construction, Furnishing, Engineering and Manufacturing, Hospitality, Recreation, Early Childhood and Visual Arts in Practice are offered in the senior school.

-Gifted and Talented Extension is embedded within our curriculum structure and recognized through our Triple A program.
-ACE (Academic Extension) classes in years 7, 8, 9 and 10 provide extensions for the more academically able students.
+Gifted and Talented Extension is embedded within our curriculum structure and recognised through our Triple A program.
+The STELLAR program for Academic Extension is a unique program designed to extend the more academically able students.

 Learning Support Programs are offered in the areas of literacy and numeracy to students needing extra input.

 Free tuition is offered in English, Mathematics and Science after school.